Decibels-Sonification/sonification-resources/README.md

 # Sonification Resources

 Data sonification tips, tools, and techniques by [Decibels](https://decibels.community/), a data sonification community.
-This is a community-build resource.
-If you'd like to contribute then either submit [a Github issue](https://github.com/Decibels-Sonification/sonification-resources/issues), file a [pull request](https://github.com/Decibels-Sonification/sonification-resources/pulls), or approach us in our [Discord](http://decibels.community).
+This is a community-built resource.
+If you'd like to contribute then either submit [a Github issue](https://github.com/Decibels-Sonification/sonification-resources/issues), file a [pull request](https://github.com/Decibels-Sonification/sonification-resources/pulls), or approach us in our [Discord](http://decibels.community) server.

 ## What is sonification?